 If you missed the Open Enrollment Period (OEP) and do not qualify for a Special Enrollment Period (SEP) or Medicaid, you may qualify for a short-term health insurance plan.
 These plans may be a good fit for individuals who need temporary coverage.
 The plans weren’t designed to cover everything, such as pre-existing conditions, and they don’t provide coverage for all the Affordable Care Act’s (ACA) essential benefits.
 If you want a plan that covers all the essential benefits, you’ll have to wait until the Open Enrollment Period — November 1 to December 15 each year in most states — to apply for an ACA plan.

 Explore Your Health Insurance Options

 Don’t wait.
-If you qualify for a Special Enrollment Period (SEP) or live in a state with an extended enrollment deadline, discover what health insurance plans are available to you before you miss the deadlines.
-Get a free quote through HealthMarkets, or talk to an agent at (800) 304-3414 about your coverage options, which also could include short-term health insurance.
-We’re here to help you find coverage for your needs, and our counsel is free.
+If you qualify for a Special Enrollment Period (SEP), discover which health insurance plans are available to you.
+Get a free quote through HealthMarkets or talk to a licensed insurance agent at (800) 827-9990 about your coverage options, which also could include short-term health insurance.
+We’re here to help you find coverage that fits your needs.